Little brother steals big brother’s blessing

 From heaven’s moisture and earth’s rich soil,

-may God give you bumper crops of grain and wine.
+may God give you all the grain and wine you’ll ever need.

 May the nations give you whatever you ask.